kubesphere/website/content/en/blogs/kubesphere-certificates.md

 ## KubeSphere Contributor

-KubeSphere Contributor is for members who have participated in KubeSphere’s open-source project in 2020 or published high-quality technical blogs on the KubeSphere Chinese forum, as well as members who help to submit and fix bugs.。
+KubeSphere Contributors are for members who have participated in KubeSphere’s open-source projects in 2020 or published high-quality technical blogs on the KubeSphere Chinese forum, as well as members who help to submit and fix bugs.

 | Name | Certificate |
 | ---- | ---- |